-etween 2014 and 2024, science, technology, engineering, and math-or "STEM"-fields are projected to play a key role in U.S. economic growth, adding almost 800,000 new jobs and growing 37.0 percent faster than the U.S. economy as a whole.12 Immigrants are already playing a role ensuring that Hawaii remains a leading innovator in STEM fields like defense and advanced manufacturing.
-In 2014, immigrants made up 13.6 percent of STEM workers in the state.
-Our outdated immigration system, however, makes it difficult for STEM employers to sponsor the high-skilled workers they need to fill critical positions.
+etween 2014 and 2024, science, technology, engineering, and math-or "STEM"-fields are projected to play a key role in U.S. economic growth, adding almost 800,000 new jobs and growing 37.0 percent faster than the U.S. economy as a whole."
+Immigrants are already playing a huge part ensuring that Oklahoma remains a leading innovator in STEM fields like IT support and tech production.
+The state is home to more than 4,800 foreign-born STEM workers.
+Our outdated immigration system, however, makes it difficult for STEM employers to sponsor the highskilled workers they need to fill critical positions.
 This is problematic because it can slow the ability of firms to expand and add jobs for U.S.-born workers.
 It also makes little sense, given the country's ongoing shortage of STEM talent-an issue that heavily impacts employers here.
-In 2014, 11.0 STEM jobs were advertised online in Hawaii for every one unemployed STEM worker in the state.
+In 2014, 13.1 STEM jobs were advertised online in Oklahoma for every one unemployed STEM worker in the state.